 Moment conditions for dynamic panel logit models with fixed effects Working Paper This paper investigates the construction of moment conditions in discrete choice panel data with individual specific fixed effects.
 1 December 2022

-Estimation of a heterogeneous demand function with Berkson errors Journal article We show the importance of Berkson errors for demand estimation with nonseparable unobserved heterogeneity.
+Estimation of a heterogeneous demand function with Berkson errors Journal article The Review of Economics and Statistics We show the importance of Berkson errors for demand estimation with nonseparable unobserved heterogeneity.
 8 September 2022